 Basically 3 separate residences with their own unique architecturals, facilities and unit types.

-Think skyscraping towers with incredible rooftop views (and facilities), huge private luxury apartments, heritage-like units…
+Think skyscraping towers with incredible rooftop views (and facilities – including a high-up tennis court), huge private luxury apartments, heritage-like units…

 The list goes on.

-Add in its 3 top-notch developers (Far East Organisation, Sino Group & Sekisui House), and most would go on to say that the project is destined for success come TOP (end 2024).
+Add in the top-notch Holland Village Residences developer consortium of Far East Organization, Sino Group & Sekisui House, and most would go on to say that the project is destined for success come TOP (end 2024).

 Yet despite all that, there is one factor that sets One Holland apart from the rest.